The APCO Bone Health QI Tool Kit - Putting a brake on fractures in the world's most populous & fastest ageing region

 5. Watts, J., Ambimanyi-Ochom, J, & Sander K, Osteoporosis costing all Australians: A new burden of disease analysis 2012-2022.
 2013, Osteoporosis Australia.

 6. International Osteoporosis Foundation (IOF).
-Key statistics for Asia. [cited October 2021]; https://www.osteoporosis.foundation/facts-statistics/key-statistic-for-asia
+Key statistics for Asia. [cited October 2021]; Available from: https://www.osteoporosis.foundation/facts-statistics/key-statistic-for-asia.

 8. Wang, P., et al., Estimation of Prevalence of Osteoporosis Using OSTA and Its Correlation with Sociodemographic Factors, Disability and Comorbidities.
 International journal of environmental research and public health, 2019.
 16(13): p.
 2338.